-The Wagner Review is no longer accepting applications for Executive Board and Editorial Staff members for the 2020-2021 academic year.
-We will begin accepting applications for 2021-2022 on February 13th, 2021.
-E-board and staff members contribute to The Wagner Review publication process, which includes critical writing and editing, as well as to the overall operations of the The Wagner Review.
+NYU Wagner Review is now accepting applications for Executive Board and Editorial Staff members for the 2021-2022 academic year.
+E-board and staff members contribute to NYU Wagner Review publication process, which includes critical writing and editing, as well as to the overall operations of the NYU Wagner Review.
 Positions are determined at the discretion of the Executive Board.

 If you have a questions or concerns, please contact us at email@example.com.

 The Editor in Chief oversees the broad goals of the journal, coordinates and collaborates on all Managing Editor functions, and acts as the liaison with the Wagner administration and other Review stakeholders.
 The Editor in Chief requires strong editing skills and management.

 This role is responsible for the maintenance of NYU Wagner Review website and social media pages through the publication and promotion of op-eds and policy memos.
 The Managing Editor requires strong editing skills and management.

 This role is responsible for raising the profile of the NYU Wagner Review through partnerships with other student groups and through planning and managing the Review’s events.
 The events consist of the annual Policy Memo Competition, along with 2-3 additional events that highlight policy and advocacy communications in New York City and beyond.